godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/browser-action.md

 ## What It Does

-This tool creates an automated browser session that Roo can control to navigate websites, interact with elements, and perform tasks that require browser automation.
+This tool creates an automated browser session that Saarthi can control to navigate websites, interact with elements, and perform tasks that require browser automation.
 Each action provides a screenshot of the current state, enabling visual verification of the process.

 ## When is it used?

-- When Roo needs to interact with web applications or websites
+- When Saarthi needs to interact with web applications or websites
 - When testing user interfaces or web functionality
 - When capturing screenshots of web pages
 - When demonstrating web workflows visually